-Exclusive: Standards council to investigate New Oriental after Reuters report
+Exclusive: U.S. standards council to investigate New Oriental after Reuters report

 The company's American Depositary Receipts, which trade on the New York Stock Exchange, were down $1.02 Friday afternoon at $47.97 a share, off 2.1 percent on the day.

-In addition to offering college counseling services to thousands of Chinese students seeking to study in the U.S., New Oriental has contracts with colleges including Arizona State University, the University of Cincinnati and Temple University.
+In addition to offering college counseling services to thousands of Chinese students seeking to study in the United States, New Oriental has contracts with colleges including Arizona State University, the University of Cincinnati and Temple University.
 Those colleges pay New Oriental commissions when it refers students who enroll.

 Two New Oriental employees at AIRC’s annual convention in Miami told Reuters the company had “relationships” with about 100 U.S. colleges and universities.
 They declined to say how many of those schools pay commissions to New Oriental.

-Joshee said his school - California State, Long Beach - signed a contract this year with New Oriental, although it hasn’t provided any students to date.
+Joshee said his school - California State, Long Beach - signed a contract this year with New Oriental, although it has not provided any students to date.
 He said the university normally pays agents $1,500 to $2,000 for each student who enrolls.
 He said his university would await the results of AIRC’s probe before taking any action.